azumieflare/tp/docs/UserGuide.md

 title: User Guide
 ---

+Hi!
+Welcome to the user guide for TaskMasterPro.
 TaskMasterPro is a **desktop app for managing team members and group tasks**, optimized for use via a **Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, TaskMasterPro can get your contact management tasks done faster than traditional GUI apps.
+No matter whether you are a manager or a team lead who has to manage a team and keep track of their deliverables, TaskMasterPro can help you!
+Refer to the table of contents below and click on the section you want to skip to.
+Refer to the `Quick Start` section to get the program running and the `Features` section on the commands that you can use.
+If you run into any issues using the program try checking through the `FAQ` or `Known Issues` sections to see if the issues has already been brought up and there are any known solutions.

 * Table of Contents
   {:toc}